-If your voice changes last longer than two weeks, you should be evaluated be a n otolaryngologist – ideally one specialized in voice, like our team at the USC Voice Center.
+If a change in your voice lasts longer than two weeks, you should be evaluated by an otolaryngologist– ideally one specialized in voice, like those on our team at the USC Voice Center.

-Voice changes in isolation of any other symptom are unlikely to be related to acid reflux.
-Yet, it is very common that patients will go into see an ENT (ear, nose, throat) doctor with voice symptoms that are isolated and the doctor may not have enough training, expertise, or the diagnostic capabilities to secure a firm diagnosis.
+It is very common that patients will go into see an ENT (ear, nose, throat) doctor with isolated voice symptoms and the doctor may not have enough training, expertise, or the diagnostic capabilities to secure a firm diagnosis.
 Most end up saying that you have reflux and put you on an acid suppression medication.
 With no surprise, it doesn’t help.

 That is due to misdiagnoses.